 7. Customer Service

-Auditing the customer service function can help determine training needs, customer expectations, and improvement opportunities.
+Audit the customer service function so you can determine training needs, customer expectations, and improvement opportunities.

 8. Vendor Comparisons